 Scratching, Squealing, Scurrying Sounds

 Rodents primarily are nocturnal animals.
 They are most active from dusk until dawn.
-Because most home showings and open houses are during the day, the odds of hearing rodents on the premises is slim.
+Because most home showings and open houses are during the day, the odds of hearing rodents on the premises are slim.

 A homeowner needs to provide you accurate information in response to such an inquiry, whether or not a specific disclosure of a rodent issue (past or present) needs to be made by a seller.